Mosby's Dictionary of Medicine, Nursing & Health Professions

-Mosby's Dictionary of Medicine, Nursing & Health Professions is a dictionary of health related topics.
-The 8th edition, published in 2009, contains 2,240 pages and 2,400 colour illustrations.
+Mosby's Dictionary of Medicine, Nursing & Health Professions is a dictionary of health-related topics.
+The 11th edition, published in 2021, contains 2,080 pages and 2,450 illustrations.
 It includes some encyclopaedic definitions and 12 appendixes containing reference information.
 Earlier versions are titled Mosby's Medical, Nursing & Allied Health Dictionary.

+In 2024, it was designated an "Essential Purchase" for small medical libraries by Doody’s Core Titles.